AR2000AR/openComputers_codes/pm/README.md

 URL to the source code

 ## Packaging a application
+### Manually
 - Create a folder with the same file structure as describe above
 - Write the package manifest's file
 - Create a tar archive with the tool of your choice.
 For example, while being the the folder, do `tar -c -f ../mypackage.tar *`
+### From a cloned oppm repo
+- Call the [repoPackager.py](tools/repoPackager.py) from the terminal while in the repository.
+If the default settings don't fit your need, call it with the `-h` option to see what can be changed.